Do you know how Rob Ford feels right now?

 So do I think that Rob Ford is fit to be the mayor?
 No. Not at this moment, no. He needs to heal first.

-But it’s not really about him, and I think you know that.
+But it’s not really about him.
 It’s really about us and our society of judgment.
 Every person who slanders him accidentally and unintentionally reveals his or her own self-hatred.
 And there’s a lot of self-hating going on.

 Surrounded by impossible standards of perfection and no idea how to truly be happy, most people will just pass the buck.
 I’ll just hate you for a moment so I can stop hating myself.